plaidman/yabause/yabause/src/xu4/README.md

 ## Special functions for Retropie:

-* Synchronize input settings with ~/.emulationstation/es_temporaryinput.cfg
+* Synchronize input settings with ~/.emulationstation/es_temporaryinput.cfg, if you don't have ~/.yabasanshiro/keymap.json .

 | es_temporaryinput.cfg | YabaSanshiro                  |
 |-----------------------|-------------------------------|